In the Beginning

 At the November 1995 Council meeting the Rev Dr Meo was appointed the seventh Principal of the College.
 Under his leadership the development of the extension programme and the extension of the main building to house the extension programme saw fruition.
 His tenure also saw the extension of the College Chapel to cater for the increasing number of the PTC community.
 He also helped to establish the God’s Pacific People Programme which is now an existing programme of the College.

-The Reverend Prof Nokise became the eighth Principal of the College, and continues to serve in this role today.
+The Reverend Prof Nokise became the eighth Principal of the College.